-The data transfer rate of the high performance DDR2 technology delivers bandwidth of 12.8 Gb/s and beyond.
+The system board supports high performance DDR2 technology whose data transfer rate delivers bandwidth of 12.8 Gb/s and beyond.
 That is twice the speed of the conventional DDR without increasing its power consumption.
 DDR2 SDRAM modules work at 1.8V supply compared to 2.6V memory voltage for DDR modules.
 DDR2 also incorporates new innovations such as the On-Die Termination (ODT) as well as larger 4-bit pre-fetch against DDR which fetches 2 bits per clock cycle.

-CROSS ATI's CrossFireTM technology drives your PC to a new peak of performance by combining multiple GPUs in a single system.
+Z-WAY ATI's CrossFireTM technology drives your PC to a new peak of performance by combining multiple GPUs in a single system.
 By connecting a Radeon CrossFire Edition graphics card and a standard PCI Express graphics card, the power of the dual GPUs (Graphics Processing Units) within the system will accelerate your gaming performance and improve image quality.